 Though fasting deprives the physical body of nutrition and strength, a proper, biblical fast adds conviction and depth to the inner, spiritual man.

-Another impediment to overcoming our sins is self-justification.
+A great impediment to overcoming our sins is self-justification.
 We tend to excuse ourselves for what we do, and this only makes it harder to become like God.
-He is more interested in our transformation than in how good we feel about ourselves!

 Ted Bowling reflects on a recent television program, Perception, in which the class was given the opportunity to cheat on the exam by using the answer key attached to the back side, or to exercise self control, answering the questions with the resources pr. . .